InquisitiveAS/geoRHPy_AS/README.md

 BACKGROUND
 ***********

+This repository is aimed towards Rhinoceros3D modeling Software Custom Python Components and/or Grasshopper Scripts combined with Python are written, which have potential application for Data Management, Geometry Data Management
-Custom Python Components useful for Design, Digital Fabrication Workflows using RhinoCommon API.
+Digital Fabrication Workflows using RhinoCommon API.
-There are also some grasshopper scripts / workflows which pairs with the Python Components or External Python files.
+Note: There are also some grasshopper scripts / workflows which pairs with the Python Components or External Python files.
-Integration of recent Development from McNeel team like Rhino Inside Revit, Rhino Compute and CPython has also been displayed in this repository
+Integration of recent RhinoSDK Development from McNeel team like Rhino Inside Revit, Rhino Compute,etc has also been displayed in this repository

 APPLICATION